MilSpouseCoders/MSC-Contribution-Tutorial/first_duty_station.md

-Here's another file to practice adding to!

-In this file, type your username and first duty station!

----
+# First Duty Station

+This is the file you will contribute to!
+Below you will see a list of user names and first duty stations.
+Yes, we did think this over and sincerely believe that there will be no issue with OPSEC here, but if you have any concerns, please contact us at [info@milspousecoders.org](mailto:info@milspousecoders.org).
+However, if it is a concern and you still want to contribute, put what ever duty station you want. ;)

+-   When adding your username and duty station to the list, we ask that you add it somewhere in the middle, not the start or the end.
+Thank you!

+#

 codercarly - Ft.
 Bragg
 toanhtran - San Diego Naval Base ttran - Sasebo, Japan